tjoyner/ofvioletsandlicorice/chapter17.md

 This time, Daniel laughed.
 He said, "It would have been better to tell her that Maria was a dancer in a club, for Christ's sake, or a bouncer at a gay disco.
 Why did you have to tell her she dealt with wine?"
 <!-- Page 130 -->

 Nicole relaxed.
-She'd feared that her father would rush to call her mother back for yet another quarrel.
-Luciano had stood up, he didn't want to enter into their discussion.
-He wanted to leave them but without appearing rude.
-He wanted to say goodbye, ask Daniel if he needed him.
+She'd been afraid that her father would rush to call her mother back for yet another quarrel.
+Luciano had stood up, not wanting to enter into their discussion.
+He wanted to leave them, but without appearing rude.
+He wanted to say goodbye, to ask Daniel if he needed him.

 "Who's the gentleman?"
 Nicole asked.